lay295/TwitchDownloader/README.md

 ## Windows - Getting started

 1. Go to [Releases](https://github.com/lay295/TwitchDownloader/releases/) and download the latest version for Windows or [build from source](#building-from-source).
-2. Extract `TwitchDownloaderCLI.exe`
+2. Extract `TwitchDownloaderCLI.exe`.
-3. Browse to where you extracted the file in the terminal
+3. Browse to where you extracted the file in the terminal.
 4. If you do not have ffmpeg, you can install it via [Chocolatey package manager](https://community.chocolatey.org/), or you can get it as a standalone file from [ffmpeg.org](https://ffmpeg.org/download.html) or by using TwitchDownloaderCLI:
 ```
 TwitchDownloaderCLI.exe ffmpeg --download